-- (b)(6) underwent the CT angiogram screening test on March 15, 2012, but did not sign the screening ICD.
+- Subject (b)(6) underwent the CT angiogram screening test on (b)(6), but did not sign the screening ICD.

 CT angiography carries the risk of contrast-induced kidney disease, allergic reaction, and radiation exposure.
 You must obtain and document informed consent from subjects before conducting any research-related procedures to confirm that the subjects are aware of and accept the associated risks.

 Your response to this observation appears to be adequate.
 You stated that you have a revised Standard Operating Procedure (SOP) that includes a checklist item to ensure that consent is obtained prior to any study-related procedures being performed and that study personnel will be re-trained on this SOP by September 28, 2012.

 - You allowed some subjects to be randomized before they signed the procedure ICD.
 For example:

 - Subject 0435-401 was randomized on (b)(6), and signed the procedure ICD on (b)(6), more than three weeks after randomization.

 - Subject 0435-603 was randomized on (b)(6), and signed the procedure ICD on (b)(6), four days after randomization.